amousset/rudder/README.md

 Operational Security Automation

 Rudder is a leading-edge system infrastructure automation platform, dedicated to empowering IT operational teams to enhance cyber-resilience and foster collaboration in Security Operations (SecOps).

-It serves as a robust configuration and security automation solution designed for managing diverse IT environments, whether in the Cloud, hybrid, or on-premise.
+- **Operational Security Automation:** Automate critical IT operations to fortify infrastructure security: inventory, hardening, patch management, vulnerability tracking
+- **Configuration Management:** Streamline and automate configuration tasks for enhanced reliability.
+- **Multiplatform Support:** Manage diverse environments, including Cloud, hybrid, and on-premise setups, on various operating system (wide Linux support, Windows, AIX) and architctures (i386, x86_64, Power, ARM 32, ARM 64).
+- **Scalable and Dynamic:** A scalable and dynamic approach to infrastructure management, including a powerful hirarchical configuration data engine and automated classification of managed systems.

 A Rudder installation is made of:

-* A central server
+* A central server, providing the Web interface, HTTP APIs and the automation engine
-* (optional) relays that act as smart proxies
+* (optional) relays that act as smart proxies between the server and the agents
-* A light agent installed on every managed node
+* A light agent installed on every managed system.
+It runs autonomously and checks the state of the system continuously (practicaly, every 5 minutes by default)

 ## Get started